 The Japanese drum machines that finally made the white man dance..

-What is the skeleton that connects the multitude of up-tempo dance subgenres, known as house?
-Four heavy stomping bass drums pr. bar, beating in 118-148 beats pr minute – the lowest common denominator in music…
+What is the skeleton that connects the multitude of up-tempo dance subgenres, known as house & techno?
+Four heavy stomping bass drums pr. bar, beating in 118-160 beats pr minute – a.k.a. the lowest common denominator in music…

-Part 1 :Flashbacks – Back in the ugly 80’s, when AIDS and complete nuclear destruction cast an evil shadow on a financially unstable world, a minor mira- cle happened.
-In the Land of the Rising Sun, visionary engineers from Korg, Roland and Yamaha made the hi-tech tools – previously solely owned by pretentious rock dinosaurs like Peter Gabriel and Jean Michelle Jarre – available for any hard working nerd or danc- ers bedroom.
-Now, clone the access to machines with a generation raised on post-punk and Moroders prototypical evergreen mantra- groove ”I Feel Love”, a strong influence from Kraftwerk and an urging need for a rebirth of disco.
-And POW! – House music was born.
+Part 1 :Flashbacks – Back in the ugly 80’s, when AIDS and complete nuclear destruction cast an evil shadow on a financially unstable world, a minor miracle happened; in the Land of the Rising Sun, visionary engineers from Korg, Roland and Yamaha made the hi-tech tools – previously solely owned by pretentious rock dinosaurs like Peter Gabriel and Jean Michelle Jarre – available for any hard working nerd or dancers bedroom setup.
+Clone the access to machines with a generation raised on post-punk and Moroders prototypical evergreen mantra- groove ”I Feel Love”, a strong influence from Kraftwerk and an urging need for a rebirth of disco – and POW! – techno was born.

 “If Pac-Man affected us as kids, we’d all be running around in dark rooms, munching pills and listening to repetitive electronic music.”

-Part 2 : Alone on the floor – As a DJ/producer always looking for the perfect beat in the mid 80’s, I snobbishly shrug off house as poppy, gay, drug disco, fitness music, un- til my friends had a party with acid house DJ’s in 86’.
+Part 2 : Alone on the floor – As a DJ/producer always looking for the perfect beat in the mid 80’s, I snobbishly shrug off house as poppy, gay, drug disco, fitness music – until my friends had a party with UK acid house DJ’s in 86’.
 Complete with strobes and pure MDMA.

 Part 3 : Innocence lost

-The innocent scene was soon exploited by pushers, media, entrepreneurs, stale radio personalities and ego-driven idiot DJ’s, and split into a neo hippie Goa fraction – the forefathers of trance, and a more mini- mal camp inspired by the Detroit/Berlin axis.
-Later on, a funkier UK inspired Jungle scene evolved in the squatted city of Christiania – all three subscenes existing outside the mainstream clubs and charts.
+The innocent scene was soon exploited by pushers, media, entrepreneurs, stale radio personalities, media and ego-driven idiot DJ’s, and split into a neo hippie Goa fraction – the forefathers of trance – and a more minimal ascetic camp inspired by the Detroit/Berlin axis.
+Later on, a funkier UK inspired Jungle scene evolved in the squatted city of Christiania – all three subscenes co-existing outside the mainstream clubs and charts.

 Part 4 : Hitting the studio

-Suddenly, making music was a matter of punching some drums on a grid and sync/discipline some sam- ples from your record collection on top and master the whole shebang with a clubshaking bassline.
-A world apart from the tedious rehearsal, live and studio rituals of ”real” music – and you could do it ALONE.
+Suddenly, making music was a matter of punching some drums on a grid and sync/discipline some samples from your record collection on top and master the whole shebang with a club-shaking bassline.
+A world apart from the tedious rehearsal, live and studio rituals of ”real” music – and you could do it cheaply ALONE.

 Part 5 : Voodoo house

 House music – as sample based postproduction music – has a weird evolution.
 On one hand its a complete underground niche music for drug dens, on the other hand its the new pop/rock, filling stadiums.
-Every time house seems dead, passé and overexposed, after Swedish House Mafia or David Guetta has brainwashed us via the airwaves with another gimmick tune, a bed- room producer finds a new old record to sample and a new evil bass tactic.
-Everything from Balearic clichés over tribal drums to Balkan has been tamed by the se- quencers and made into modern druggy march music.
+Every time house seems dead, passé and overexposed, after Swedish House Mafia or David Guetta has brainwashed us via the airwaves with another gimmicky tune, a bedroom producer finds a “new old” record to sample and a new evil bass tactic.
+Everything from Balearic clichés over tribal drums to Balkan has been tamed by the sequencers and made into modern druggy march music.
+And electronic music is everywhere, as a perfume to sell everything – but the money rarely goes back to the scenes or creators.

-Right now the new generations play around with black downtempo styles inspired by reggae, dubstep, boogie and hiphop rejecting “big brothers music” i.e. tech house – its subcultural context gone, its sign value empty, reduced to juice bar music made by vision- less attention hungry DJs desperate for bookings.
-But the downtempo trend will just build up the next up- tempo house backlash, like ebb and tide.
-Google the house blogs or beatport for further research into fu- ture beats.
+Newer generations play around with black downtempo styles inspired by reggae, dubstep, boogie and hiphop rejecting “big brothers music” i.e. tech house – its subcultural context gone, its sign value empty, reduced to juice bar music made by blank attention hungry DJs desperate for bookings and sponsors.
+But the downtempo trend will just build up to the next up- tempo house backlash, like ebb and tide.
+Google the house blogs or beatport for further research into future beats.
 All combinations are possibly tried already.

 And as DJ and studio technology merge on the laptop why not make your own?
 Music production and DJ’ing will likely end up as a kind of “Guitar Hero” game as you read this anyway.

-This text is originally published in NORDIC MAN MAGAZINE.
+This text is originally published in 2009 in NORDIC MAN MAGAZINE.

 BONUS TRACK: a rip of a rare acid 12″ – CONTORT – made in colaboration with Dan Stielow – who turned the tempo up to 1993.